zacharski/database-course/tasks/task2/readme.md

-In the SQL module, you learned how to
+In the Intro to Node and Intro to JavaScript sections of the NodeJS module, you learned how to

-* install PostgreSQL on your laptop
+* write a basic JavaScript program using constructs you learned in other languages (for loops, conditionals, etc.)
-* how to design and create databases and database tables
+* use the `for of` loop JavaScript provides
-* how to insert information into a database
+* how to use the `assert`statement as a rudimentary way to test your code
-* how to query a database table
+* how to write an arrow function `(a, b, c) => {:}...}`